tlaze/E-Commerce-Back-End/README.md

   ## Questions

-  If you have any questions, comments, or issues feel free to contact Tom directly through
+  If you have any questions, comments, or issues feel free to contact Tom Lazore directly through

   Email: tomlazore@gmail.com